npulidom/giger/README.md

                 {
-                    "name": "L",  // the thumb version name "width": 300, // resize width to 180px, height is auto-calculated keeping aspect-ratio "quality": 90 // quality 1-100, for PNG files must be an array threshold [.3, .6], see pngquant documentation
+                    "name": "L",  // the thumb version name "width": 300, // resize width to 180px, height is auto-calculated keeping aspect-ratio "quality": 90 // quality 1-100, for PNG files must be an array threshold [.3, .6], see pngquant docs },
-                },
                 {
                     "name": "M",